-Don’t forget if you have a particular request for a Slimming World Recipe, that you do not see in my FULL RECIPE INDEX (which now has over 700+ Slimming World Recipes), feel free to drop me a message through my contact page, with your requests and I will do my best to create those recipes for you.
+Don't forget if you have a particular request for a Slimming Eats Recipe, that you do not see in my FULL RECIPE INDEX (which now has over 700+ Slimming Eats Recipes), feel free to drop me a message through my contact page, with your requests and I will do my best to create those recipes for you.

-On my Slimming World journey, I try to be conscious of the ingredients I am using, which means not going heavy on artificial and processed foods.
-That is the beauty of the Slimming World programme, it gives us a list of basic generic free foods that we can pick and choose from, without the need to weigh or count calories.
-It’s a programme that is totally maintainable for that reason.
-It can get tedious if you are having to constantly weigh everything or work out calories etc. The rule of adding 1/3 speed foods to your plate is the key, it is what naturally balances out the portions of all your other free foods, and should be applied to most meals where possible, although the occasional meal where speed foods really are not fitting in with the dish is perfectly fine.
-For example – Fish and Chips (although you could totally add speed food to that too if you really wanted to.)
+On my Slimming journey, I try to be conscious of the ingredients I am using, which means not going heavy on artificial and processed foods.
+That is the beauty of the Slimming programme, it gives us a list of basic generic free foods that we can pick and choose from, without the need to weigh or count calories.
+It's a programme that is totally maintainable for that reason.
+It can get tedious if you are having to constantly weigh everything or work out calories etc. The rule of adding ⅓ vegetables to your plate is the key, it is what naturally balances out the portions of all your other free foods, and should be applied to most meals where possible, although the occasional meal where vegetables really are not fitting in with the dish is perfectly fine.
+For example - Fish and Chips (although you could totally add vegetables to that too if you really wanted to.)

-Check out my post on the Benefit of Speed Foods, which explains how this works within the program in more detail.
+Check out my post on the Benefit of vegetables, which explains how this works within the program in more detail.

 Sometimes we get far too focused on all the packaged healthy extra's and convenience foods because we want things quickly, especially when we get a craving for something sweet.